 what makes nlp unique?

 NLP is different from other talk therapy in that it is more interactive and it works more with how you think rather than what you think.
 It is holistic, solution-focused, and usually of shorter duration than traditional psychotherapies.
-Though the similarities between Neuro-Linguistics, Cognitive Behavioural and Solution Focused Therapy enables the therapist to effectively combine approaches to establish a tailored treatment for each client.
+Though the similarities between Neuro-Linguistics, Cognitive Behavioural and Solution Focused Therapy enables the therapist to effectively combine approaches to establish a tailored treatment for each patient.

 Andy will gently change the way you think, feel and respond to situations, leading you from where you are to where you want to go.
 So, NLP is generative, moving from the present towards the future in contrast to many therapeutic practices that focus on the past.